coworkingdotcom/cowork/help.md

 <img src="addfile.png" />

 Enter a file name in the form of CITY\_STATEABBR.yml.
-Fill out the file, and the press the "Commit New File" button. _The order of the cowork locations do not matter.
+Fill out the file, and press the "Commit New File" button. _The order of the cowork locations do not matter.
 When they are displayed on the website, they will be randomized_.

 <img src="adddata.png" />